nuprl/TypeWeaver/InCoder/README.md

     * The following Python packages:
       `accelerate`, `huggingface_hub`, `torch`, `transformers`

+Then run:

+    make build-nocontainers

-To install the Rust crates and compile the Rust source:
+This will install Rust crates, compile the Rust source, and download and cache the InCoder model (about 14 GB).

-    cd src/rs
-    cargo build

-The model is 14 GB and is downloaded on the first run.
-To download and cache:

-    cd src/py
-    python3 cache_model.py